RobotUnion/rallf-js-sdk/README.md

 $ npm install rallf-js-sdk -g
 ```

-For using within a task:
+For using for development, run inside your task project:
 ```zsh
 $ npm install rallf-js-sdk
 ```